How do stimulants (like Adderall) work?

 Second, AMPH enters vesicles through VMAT2 and displaces dopamine by “forcing” dopamine out of the vesicle and into the cytoplasm which increases the dopamine concentration in the neuron and creates a gradient so that dopamine can “leak” out of the neuron through the dopamine reuptake pumps.
 This increases the dopamine concentration in the synaptic cleft.

 Methylphenidate, MPH (Ritalin, Concerta, Focalin)

-Methylphenidate (MPH) acts by inhibiting the dopamine and norepinephrine transporters which increases the concentrations of dopamine and norepinephrine in the synapse.
+Methylphenidate (MPH) acts by inhibiting the dopamine and norepinephrine transporters only which increases the concentrations of dopamine and norepinephrine in the synapse.
+In this way, methylphenidate acts similar to cocaine.
 See the figure below.

 Psychostimulants Reduce Noise and Enhance Signals

 In individuals with attention and/or concentration problems, there may be a problem with how the brain is processing sensory input.
 Our brains spend an enormous amount of energy (up to 20-30% of all energy used by your body) processing information below our level of awareness.
 In fact, only a very small percentage of brain activity contributes to our conscious awareness (roughly 15%).
 The rest of the activity is all the unconscious processing, integrating, and analyzing of information that ultimately results in complex behavior.
 Much of the brain’s energy is spent “deciding” which signals are relevant and need to be brought to conscious awareness.

 Think of all the activities we do that we aren’t even aware of.

 While walking down the street talking with someone, do you actively feel your left big toe?
 Well, no, not unless you have pain or stub your toe.
 We aren’t aware of our left big toe because it’s irrelevant to what we are doing.
 But this doesn’t mean those signals are physiologically absent.